Amid the roar of nationalism, a few antiwar voices in China emerge over Ukraine crisis

 8. 今日头条 Toutiao, the widely-used content aggregator by Bytedance, removed videos of antiwar protests in Russia.
 I’ve personally seen at least six different videos deleted.
 This one was titled “People in St. Petersburg held large-scale protests against Putin’s war on Ukraine” pic.twitter.com/XOCIco5M2Z— Mengyu Dong (@dong_mengyu) February 26, 2022

-Pei-Lin Wu in Taipei, Taiwain, and Lyric Li in Seoul contributed to this report.
+Pei-Lin Wu in Taipei, Taiwan, and Lyric Li in Seoul contributed to this report.